The Problem of Fly Tipping & Illegal Waste Dumping and How it Costs Us All

 The amount of money wasted clearing up fly tipping is excruciating, and could be put to far better use in communities, reducing the pressure on the budget.

-For this reason, the Environment Agency provides a 24 hour hotline for individuals to report fly tipping, or you can tell the police.
+For this reason, the Environment Agency provides a 24 hour hotline for individuals to report the problem of fly-tipping, or you can tell the police.
 Fly tipping is a crime that affects everyone, taking money out of your pocket and increasing the risk of disease.

 Don’t be tempted to ignore the crime of fly tipping: it’s costing you money and could be pushing down the value of your home.
 Fly tipping and illegal waste dumping harms the environment, hurts our wildlife and brings vermin and potential disease to the area too.

 There are so many easy waste disposal options to get rid of rubbish, there’s never any excuse for fly tipping.